micmejia/bible-dump/NKJV/Nehemiah/Neh 8.md

 So Ezra the priest brought the Law before the assembly of men and women and all who _could_ hear with understanding on the first day of the seventh month.

 ###### 3
-Then he read from it in the open square that _was_ in front of the Water Gate [^a]from morning until midday, before the men and women and those who could understand; and the ears of all the people _were attentive_ to the Book of the Law.
+Then he read from it in the open square that _was_ in front of the Water Gate from morning until midday, before the men and women and those who could understand; and the ears of all the people _were attentive_ to the Book of the Law.

 ###### 4
 So Ezra the scribe stood on a platform of wood which they had made for the purpose; and beside him, at his right hand, stood Mattithiah, Shema, Anaiah, Urijah, Hilkiah, and Maaseiah; and at his left hand Pedaiah, Mishael, Malchijah, Hashum, Hashbadana, Zechariah, _and_ Meshullam.